SAP-samples/teched2022-DA160/exercises/ex14/README.md

 ## Summary

-Congratulations you have now completed the exercises for this session.
+:trophy: Congratulations you have now completed the exercises for this session!